 Pixel 2 XL display: A false start, now corrected

 - 6-inch OLED, 2880 x 1440 pixel resolution (538ppi), 18:9 aspect ratio

 The display is worth a few more words than normal.
 As we've already detailed, the Pixel 2 XL moves to a new display aspect compared to the original, bringing it in line with other modern flagships.

 It is, we suspect, the same panel that's used in the LG V30, given that it's referred to as P-OLED (which LG tends to use as Samsung dominates the AMOLED nomenclature) and the exact same size and resolution.
 But when the Pixel 2 XL initially launched, it looked totally different.

 There is a strange dichotomy to this Google display: while things like your Instagram feed won't have the sheen that all other top smartphones offer, the Pixel 2 XL's display works really well in particular conditions.
-Watching Star Trek Discovery on Netflix, the Pixel 2 XL looked many times better than the LG V30; by contrast, LG's phone looks red in shadows and noisy in lower light scenes, despite LG claiming that it would be showing the HDR version.
+Watching Star Trek Discovery on Netflix, for example, the Pixel 2 XL looked many times better than the LG V30; by contrast, LG's phone looked red in shadows and noisy in lower light scenes, despite LG claiming that it would be showing the HDR version.

 A fix for the muted display was released, however, adding a new "saturated" option.
 While some supported Google's original position of "natural", we found it lacklustre.
 Fortunately, the release of that additional display option pulls the phone back into the enjoyment zone for us.
 With that mode engaged, the Pixel 2 XL is more comparable to other flagship phones.
-It addresses our biggest complaint with the phone.

 Hardware and battery performance